Paramilitary punishment attacks in Northern Ireland: Causes

 One cause of vigilantism is the breakdown in law and order and lack of trust in the authorities.
 According to anthropologist Neil Jarman, vigilantism emerged in both loyalist and republican areas due to the failings in state policing, a gap which paramilitaries ended up filling.
 According to sociologist Ronaldo Munck, punishment attacks represent "a sharp contest over the legitimacy of criminal justice within a society deeply divided along ethno-national lines".
-In republican neighbourhoods, the IRA was the only organization with the capability to offer an effective alternative to the British judicial system.
+In republican neighbourhoods, the IRA was the only organisation with the capability to offer an effective alternative to the British judicial system.
 The ideology of self-reliance in defence of loyalist attacks came to extend to defending the community from crime, which created a cycle where the IRA was expected to deal with criminality but had no way to do so besides violent attacks.
 (Note: Some paramilitary groups do have the ability to hold prisoners captive for extended periods of time, but this strains their resources so much that it can only be used rarely.)

 Popular demand for paramilitary punishment is widely regarded as one of the main causes of the attacks.
 Both republican and loyalist paramilitaries claim that they began to enforce informal justice due to demand from their communities, and vigilantism came at the expense of the IRA's military campaign.
 Sociologist Heather Hamill argues that in republican areas, the IRA was "a willing and capable supplier" that actively fostered demand for punishment attacks, motivated both by "self-interest in encouraging dependence and loyalty among the local population and a genuine desire... to provide a service to the community".

 Many locals believe the victims deserve the attacks because they have typically broken local conventions governing acceptable behaviour and often actively seek out the circumstances that led to their punishment.
 Some local republican and loyalist politicians have justified the attacks by saying that the official system fails working-class communities which bear the brunt of crime.
 In community meetings attended by criminologist Kieran McEvoy and sociologist Harry Mika around the turn of the century, the authors frequently encountered "vocal support for punishment violence" and accusations that local politicians who supported restorative justice were "abandoning" their responsibility to protect their communities.
 In March 2000, an article in Andersonstown News said that the "North Belfast kneecapping squad" could easily win an election.